Frankasaurus/My-Obsidian-Vault/Dungeons & Dragons 5e/Source Material/Classes/Artificer/Artificer.md

 - (a) studded leather armor or (b) scale mail
 - thieves’ tools and a dungeoneer’s pack

-Alternatively, you may start with 5d4x10 starting gold
+Alternatively, you may start with 5d4x10 starting gold.
 ### Optional Rule: Firearm Proficiency
 The secrets of gunpowder weapons have been discovered in various corners of the D&D multiverse.
 If your Dungeon Master uses the rules on firearms in the _Dungeon Master's Guide_ and your artificer has been exposed to the operation of such weapons, your artificer is proficient with them.
 ***